-Economic Environmental Social An organisation's impact on living and non-living natural systems, including land, air, water and ecosystems.
-Note: These may include the organisation's procurement practices, or community investment.
-Note: These may include the organisation's usage of energy and water, discharge of emissions, or loss of biodiversity, etc. organisation's relationships with
+Economic Environmental Social An organisation's impacts on the economic conditions of its stakeholders and on economic systems at local, national, and global levels.
+It does not focus on the financial condition of the organisation. non-living natural systems, including Note: These may include the organisation's procurement practices, or community investment.
+Note: These may include the organisation's usage of energy and water, discharge of emissions, or loss of biodiversity, etc